 ABSTRACT

-Background: Milk is an affordable, nutrient-rich food for infant growth and development, comprised of carbohydrates, fats, proteins, vitamins, minerals, and biologically active factors.
+Objectives: Milk is an affordable, nutrient-rich food for infant growth and development, comprised of carbohydrates, fats, proteins, vitamins, minerals, and biologically active factors.
 During the first twelve months of life, human breast milk is the ideal nutrition source for healthy infants.
 After this development window, human breast milk is usually substituted with bovine whole milk for the sake of convenience.
 However, comparative investigation of the human and bovine milk metabolome from a similar lactation stage has not been extensively studied.

-Objective: The goal of this project is to interrogate the human and bovine milk metabolome at 2-weeks postnatal.
+The goal of this project is to interrogate the human and bovine milk metabolome at 2-weeks postnatal.

-Method: Human milk (n=4) was collected at 2-weeks postpartum as part of the Breastfeeding and Early Child Health (BEACH) study.
+Methods: Human milk (n=10) was collected at 2-weeks postpartum as part of the Breastfeeding and Early Child Health (BEACH) study.
 Mothers enrolled in the BEACH study were recruited between 36-38 weeks of pregnancy and planned to exclusively breastfeed their infant for at least 2-months.
-Similarly, bovine milk (n=4) was collected 2-weeks postpartum from primiparous Holstein dairy cows.
+Similarly, bovine milk (n=10) was collected 2-weeks postpartum from primiparous Holstein dairy cows.
 Briefly, starting at 36 weeks of gestation, dairy cattle were housed in sand-bedded, shaded barns with access to fans and water soakers and fed a common transition cow total mixed ration.
 After calving, cows were treated similarly and milked twice daily.
 Human and bovine milk metabolomics was completed using high-resolution mass spectrometry and data analysis.
 The analysis was implemented using a Nextflow-based metabolomics pipeline on high performance university cluster.
-MZmine mass-spectrometry software, Python, R script and SECIMTools suite of tools were used for data processing and analysis.
+MZmine mass-spectrometry software and Python were used for data processing and statistical analysis.

-Results: In the analysis 814 metabolites were identified in human milk samples that exceeded background signal produced by the blank control samples.
-Principle component analysis demonstrated that human milk metabolites were similar in whole and skim milk and both these fraction were very different from lipid fraction.
-Specifically, we identified 9 features that were significantly enriched in lipid fractions that included "Creatine-D3" and "Glutathione".
-Cow milk metabolomic analysis is still ongoing, however we expect to find similar results in terms of metabolite volume between fat vs. skim and vs whole milk.
-We are planning to compare metabolite profiles between bovine and human milk samples to determine which metabolites are shared and which are unique in the different fractions.
+Results: In the analysis 716 metabolites were identified in human milk and bovine milk samples that exceeded background signal produced by the blank control samples.
+Principle component analysis demonstrated that human milk metabolites were different from bovine milk.
+103 distinct metabolites were detected by our library and 73 of them were significantly (t-test p-value<0.05) different between human and bovine milk in terms of metabolite volume.
+51 out of the 73 metabolites were more in bovine milk while the rest 22 were more in human milk.

-Conclusion: These results highlight rigorous and reproducible data processing procedures are critical to elucidation of human and bovine milk metabolites.
-With a more comprehensive understanding of the metabolomic profile of human and bovine milk, we can develop better nutritional and health strategies that promote breastfeeding and dairy consumption.

-Word Count: 408
+Conclusions: These results highlight bovine milk is different from human milk in terms of metabolites.
+It would be important to identify whether the metabolites that have more volume in bovine milk are harmful or not in order to improve its quality.

+Funding Sources: Research was supported by K01 DK115632 (NIDDK); SECIM P&F; CTSI Pilot Award; Robin Hood Foundation; NIH Loan Repayment Program

+Character Count: 2186 (requirements: less than 2,000 without counting spaces)

+Other requirements:

+The abstract should be formatted using the headings Objectives, Methods, Results, Conclusions and Funding Sources.

+Conclusions should be 1 or 2 sentences.

+Funding Sources should not include grant numbers, since this would impact the efficacy of a blinded abstract review process.